Henry Bienen

 Henry Samuel Bienen (born May 5, 1939) is an American academic and administrator.
-He was named President of the Poetry Foundation in 2015, and is President Emeritus of Northwestern University, where he served from 1995 to 2009.
+He was President of the Poetry Foundation from 2015 through his resignation in 2020, and served as President of Northwestern University from 1995 to 2009.
 On September 9, 2025, Northwestern announced that he would serve as interim president effective September 16, 2025, following the resignation of Michael Schill.